-IES Abroad is committed to shaping future global leaders through their exciting study abroad and internship programs.
-One way they do this is by offering several foreign language scholarships.
+IES Abroad shapes future global leaders through their exciting study abroad and internship programs by offering several foreign language scholarships.
 Whether you wish to study Mandarin, French, Italian, Arabic, Spanish, Hindi or Japanese, IES abroad will help you study abroad in certain countries within their network with a scholarship of up to $3,000.
-Only those students who are accepted to and enrolled an IES Abroad program are eligible for scholarships.
+Only those students accepted to and enrolled in an IES Abroad program qualify for these scholarships.

-The Lourania Miller and Gareth Morgan scholarships are awarded by the Texas State Junior Classical League (TSJCL) and the Texas Classical Association (TCA) to qualified high school seniors who wish to pursue the study of Latin and the classics.
+The Texas State Junior Classical League (TSJCL) and the Texas Classical Association (TCA) award the Lourania Miller and Gareth Morgan Scholarship to qualified high school seniors who wish to pursue the study of Latin and the classics.
 You must be a resident of Texas to apply for this $1,000 award.
 Recipients of this scholarship must take up Latin or Greek in their freshmen year at college.

 With 180 awards available every year and a scholarship amount of up to $20,000 for each student, the Boren Awards for International Study is definitely an opportunity worth applying to if you meet the qualifying criteria.

-This scholarship is an initiative of the National Security Education Program and is awarded to qualifying students who wish to pursue advanced studies in culture and languages that are vital to US interests abroad.
+As an initiative of the National Security Education Program, the scholarship awards qualifying students who wish to pursue advanced studies in culture and languages vital to US interests abroad.
 Funding is provided to encourage students to pursue the less commonly taught languages such as Korean, Arabic, Swahili, and Russian.
 You must be a matriculated undergraduate, high school graduate, or GED recipient to apply for this award.

 What you must know is that Boren scholarships are award-for-service programs, which means if you pursue this opportunity, you will have to sign an undertaking agreeing to work in a National Security capacity for a predetermined duration after you graduate.

 Every year, the Languages and Literatures Department at Valparaiso University offers incoming freshmen a chance to win a scholarship for majoring in French, Spanish or German.
-Students who wish to avail of this opportunity are required to submit an essay highlighting their aspirations in academics and in their future careers.
+Students must submit an essay highlighting their aspirations in academics and in their future careers.
 The student who submits the most compelling essay receives a $1,000 award for their first year.